danielstrombom/Lead-Herd/README.md

 # Lead-Herd
 Code for review of Strömbom et al. Re-solving the .. .
-Submitted to Animal Behaviour.
+Submitted.
 Download all files in this folder and follow the instructions below.

 To re-generate Figures 1A and 1B from 1. the simulation data used in the manuscript run the function makeFig1AB.m or 2. from new simulations run the function Fig1AB.m.